So you’ve only got one week in Ireland to cover the rolling green hills and narrow-lane streets of the emerald isle? No problem.

 Nourished and refreshed, put on some comfortable shoes, bring your best camera and your biggest appetite.

-Try the bus tours, or the hop on/hop off tours, which take you to the coast and back before dinner, soaking up more than you would with a map and a Rick Steves book.
+To see the most Dublin attractions, try the bus tours, or the hop on/hop off tours, which take you to the coast and back before dinner, soaking up more than you would with a map and a Rick Steves book.

 Don’t leave Dublin without touring the Guinness Factory.
 Rich in history and ending with a pint, it’s pretty much the heart of the town.